San Diego Wellness Center Logo Blue

 Motivational interviewing, or MI, was developed to bridge the emotional gap that often exists when a person wants to change but feels uncertain or conflicted.
 It is a structured counseling approach that helps individuals articulate both their desire for change and their hesitation, allowing them to identify their personal motivation for recovery.

-At its core, motivational interviewing is a purposeful and collaborative dialogue.
-The focus is not on what someone is doing wrong but on what truly matters to them—their values, goals, and sense of purpose.
-This approach creates a nonjudgmental space where clients can speak honestly about their struggles and begin to strengthen their own commitment to change.
+At its core, motivational interviewing is a collaborative conversation focused on what matters most to the individual; their values, goals, and sense of purpose.
+This nonjudgmental approach builds trust and helps clients strengthen their commitment to change.

 A Brief Background

-Motivational interviewing was first introduced in the early 1980s by psychologists William R. Miller and Stephen Rollnick.
-They noticed that confrontation and persuasion often caused clients to shut down.
-By contrast, when clients were encouraged to talk about their own reasons for change, progress came naturally.
+Motivational interviewing was developed in the 1980s by psychologists William R. Miller and Stephen Rollnick.
+They found that confrontation often caused resistance, while encouraging clients to express their own reasons for change led to better outcomes.

 What Motivational Interviewing Is Used to Treat